Restream/reindexer/cpp_src/readme.md

 reindexer_tool --dsn cproto://127.0.0.1:6534/mydb --command '\databases create mydb'
 ```

-To dump and restore database in normal way there reindexer command line tool is used
+To dump and restore a database in the normal way, the Reindexer command line tool is used

 Backup whole database into single backup file: